albacoretuna/til/README.md

 const Name = ({ onChange }) =>
   <input onChange={e => onChange(e.target.value)} />
 ```
+  *  Luddite has come to mean one opposed to industrialisation, automation, computerisation or new technologies in general.
+Wikipedia.
   *  there's this nice webpack setting generator for webpack / project setup https://github.com/linuxenko/unstuck-webpack
   *  you can register foo.js.org for javascript projects